 Who Should Track This Metric: Sales and marketing teams that want to measure the percentage of leads that convert into customers.

-Close rate measures the percentage of prospects that converted into to a customer.
-This is an important metric for salespeople to track and see how they are individually performing, but also good for sales managers to track overall performace.
-It is also an important metric for marketers to ensure the leads they’re generating are high quality.
+Close rate measures the percentage of prospects that converted into a customer.
+This is an important metric for salespeople to track and see how they are individually performing, but also good for sales managers to track overall performance.
+It's also an important metric for marketers to ensure the leads they’re generating are high quality.

 The basic formula for close rate is:

 Close Rate = (# of conversions / # of prospects) x 100

 This formula can also be adapted to any marketing channel.
 For instance, when tracking a close rate for an email campaign, the “prospects” in this case would be the total number of emails sent.
 Meanwhile, figuring out the close rate for a landing page would involve dividing total conversions by the number of site visitors.